wthollingsworth/portfolio/home.md

 Portfolio
 =========

 Hi!
-I'm Will, an motivated software engineer and educator comfortable solving problems independently and collaboratively with a variety of languages and tools.
+I'm Will, a motivated software engineer and educator comfortable solving problems independently and collaboratively with a variety of languages and tools.
 I'm passionate about educational technology that supports students and teachers, especially those which value the impact that teachers can have on